Jack Bursey: First Byrd expedition

 But the danger was not yet over.
 Early in 1930, the City of New York was to return to the Antarctic to bring home the 42 men who had wintered at Little America.
 It was the worst spring ice in memory, and the whaling vessels that usually went through the pack in December were unable to get through without damage.
 Into this mass of roaring ice, the gallant City of New York hurled herself, forcing a way through.
 But there came the day when the ship labored, groaning under 200 tons of ice, the deck nearly awash.
 It was decided that if the Great Ice Barrier was not sighted in a few hours, the ship must turn north or sink.
 If the ship could not make it, there was no way to rescue these men until the ice thawed.
 There would be no long-range aircraft manufactured for many years.

 According to Russell Owen, a special correspondent for the New York Times who was on board, "As the men were ready to drop from weariness, the clouds opened, and ahead of them was the magnificent peak of Mount Erebus, the living volcano of the Antarctic."

 When the men returned to New York, they were greeted by Mayor Jimmy Walker, who led them on a ticker tape parade.
 Bursey and his mates each received a medal, authorized by a special act of Congress.
 It is inscribed: "Presented to the officers and men of the Byrd Antarctic Expedition l [for] their heroic and undaunted service in connection with scientific investigations and extraordinary aerial exploration of the Antarctic Continent."

 Bursey missed Byrd's second Antarctic expedition in the early 1930s.
-While conducting tours of the City of New York at the Chicago World's Fair, he met and subsequently married Ada DeGraff from Grand Rapids, Michigan, one of the first women to fly in west Michigan.
+While conducting tours of the City of New York at the Chicago World's Fair, he met and subsequently married Ada DeGraff of Grand Rapids, Michigan, one of the first women to fly in west Michigan.
 They had one daughter, Gloria.

 The SS City of New York sank on a rocky shoal at Yarmouth, Nova Scotia, in 1962.